saffre-rumma/www/stories/index.rst

   when you want them
 - hotline -- we answer your questions about Lino
 - training -- we write end-user documentation and organize trainings

+**You want our services** if

+- you need a database application and can't find any satisfying stock solution
+- you don't expect a finished product and want to help with analysis and testing
+- you want a stable and long-term solution
+- you want to remain the master of your data even if our collaboration comes to an end
+- you want the software created by our common efforts to be shared with others as open source software under a free license.